abhishtrana/BridgeLabz_2115000041/README.md

 Showed object interactions over time, detailing the sequence of messages exchanged.

 Assignment: Submitted the assignment on OOD principles, Class Diagrams, Object Diagrams, and Sequence Diagrams.

+## 07/02/25
+## Topics Covered:

+Inheritance in Java
+Inheritance allows one class to inherit properties and methods from another, promoting code reusability.

+Single Level Inheritance
+A class inherits directly from one superclass.

+Multilevel Inheritance
+A class inherits from another class, forming a chain of inheritance.

+Hierarchical Inheritance
+Multiple subclasses inherit from a single superclass.

+Key Features of Inheritance
+Code Reusability: Subclasses reuse code from superclasses.
+Method Overriding: Subclasses can change the behavior of superclass methods.
+Extensibility: New functionality can be added through subclassing.
+Method Overriding
+Subclasses provide their own implementation of superclass methods.

+Constructor Inheritance in Java
+Constructors are not inherited, but a subclass can call the superclass constructor using super().

+Polymorphism and Inheritance
+Polymorphism allows subclasses to override superclass methods, enabling dynamic method calls.

+Access Modifiers and Inheritance
+Access modifiers (public, private, protected, default) control visibility of superclass members in subclasses.
+Assignment: - Inheritance, Single Level Inheritance, Multilevel Inheritance, Hierarchical Inheritance, Key Features of Inheritance, Method Overriding, Constructor Inheritance in Java, Polymorphism and Inheritance, Access Modifiers and Inheritance.